triton-inference-server/hugectr_backend/samples/dlrm/README.md

 After you start Triton you will see output on the console showing the server starting up.
 At this stage you have loaded the `dlrm` model in the  `HugeCTR_DLRM_Inference` notebook to be able to send the request.
 All the models should load successfully.
 If a model fails to load the status will report the failure and a reason for the failure.

-Once the models are successfully loaded, you can run the `HugeCTR_DLRM_Inference` notebook to test the benchmark of DLRM model inference on Triton.
+Once the models are successfully loaded,  you can launch jupyter-lab again in same container and run the `HugeCTR_DLRM_Inference` notebook to test the benchmark of DLRM model inference on Triton.
 Note that, by default Triton will not start if models are not loaded successfully.